Local health leaders are encouraging Telford and Wrekin’s employers to get behind their campaign to help staff get fit and active.

 The CCG was awarded the prize for their commitment to helping staff to get fit and active.

-The CCG regularly surveys staff for their opinions and has recently bought new ‘green gym’ exercise equipment as well as promoting cycling to the workplace.
+The CCG regularly surveys staff for their opinions and has recently being promoting cycling to the workplace.

 The Energize Awards celebrate the achievements of community projects, schools, workplaces, volunteers and inspirational leaders across the county.